jaironagarro/stackedit/Framework documentation.md

 Finally the user should run the MainTest file to be prompted about any variable that is needed for the program to finish.

-Once the program has finished
+Once the program has finished in the "./out" folder under target in the root project folder should contain a folder for each CLR that was input to the postman test generation,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MTk3NDk2NSw4MzEzNTY2ODJdfQ==
+eyJoaXN0b3J5IjpbNDI1OTMxNjcsODMxMzU2NjgyXX0=
 -->